- directly (https://peaka.studio/),

 2. b.
 Use Your Own OAuth App

-- if you need to use your own branding and logo
+You should create your own app,- if you need to use your own branding and logo

 - if you need better rate limits for the Platform API